Bakuchiol a Natural Alternative to Retinol--Mother Earth's Gift to Skincare

 Bakuchiol Works Differently than Retinol but has Virtually the Same Results

-While Bakuchiol uses different pathways, the effects and results of boosting collagen production are virtually identical to Retinol (and all of its derivatives).
-Another wonderful reason to use Bakuchiol over Retinol is that it does not cause photosensitivity and can be used during both evening and day time skin rituals.
+While Bakuchiol uses different channels, the effects and results of boosting collagen production are virtually identical to Retinol.
+Another wonderful reason to use Bakuchiol over Retinol is that it does not cause photosensitivity and can be used in evening and day skincare rituals.

-Bakuchiol, like Retinol, is effective for both anti-aging and anti-acne applications.
-And, fighting both battles is great news for those with "adult acne".
+Bakuchiol, like Retinol, is effective for both anti-aging and acne-fighting applications.
+Fighting both battles is great news for those with "adult acne".
 The best news?
 Most of the same results, but none of the Retinol "nasties" (flaking, irritation, redness).
+"Gentle on the skin" does not mean sacrificing effective results.
 That's a win-win!

-Several serious medical studies conducted within the last 5 years have exciting findings.
+Several clinical studies conducted within the last 5 years have exciting findings.
 As Dr. Leslie S Baumann concludes (Article published in MDEdge on July 8, 2019):

 "A compound that acts like a retinoid--yielding antiacne and antiaging effects--without provoking irritation?
 Most dermatologists and their patients would say, sign me up.
 Bakuchiol... seems to present that kind of profile...traditional medicine and an increasing body of research, including clinical results, provides optimism that this ingredient may have a versatile role to play in topical skin care, particularly in its retinoid-like functions."

-"Conclusion: Our study demonstrates that bakuchiol is comparable with retinol in its ability to improve photoageing and is better tolerated than retinol.
+"Conclusion: Our study demonstrates that bakuchiol is comparable with retinol in its ability to improve photoaging and is better tolerated than retinol.
 Bakuchiol is promising as a more tolerable alternative to retinol."

 We're not suggesting eliminating the use of Retinol if you are well-acclimated to it.
-Bakuchiol can work very well in conjunction with Retinol products too!
-Some will use Retinol 2-3 times a week and Bakuchiol daily/nightly.
-And for those who cannot tolerate Retinols at all--Bakuchiol is here for them!
+Bakuchiol can also work very well in conjunction with Retinol products too.
+In fact, incorporating Bakuchiol can make Retinols more tolerable!
+Some will use Retinol 2-3 times a week and Bakuchiol on a daily/nightly basis.
+And for those who simply cannot tolerate Retinol, Bakuchiol is here for them!

 Using Bakuchiol is easy!
-Choosing the right type of product for your type of skin is the key.
+Choosing the right Bakuchiol products for your skin type is the key.

-Because Bakuchiol is not photosensitive, it's recommended to use it for your daytime and evening skin routines!
-You may wish to use facial oil serums and more emollient creams for the evening and use a lightweight creamy serum for daytime use.
+You may wish to use Bakuchiol facial oil serums and more emollient creams for the evening and use a lightweight creamy serum for daytime use.
+An extra bonus is that using Bakuchiol does not cause photosensitivity, and is actually recommended to use for both your daytime and evening skin rituals!

 References